Hey, hi, hello!

 Michael and I are currently streaming season five of The West Wing, and I’m surprised how well it’s held up as a whole (although I cringe on behalf of a lot of the female characters).
 I’ve also taken to streaming Grace and Frankie while I knit, and the character overlap between the shows makes it extra enjoyable.
 I’ve also seen a couple of episodes of Sparking Joy, but it’s not quite as enjoyable to me as the first series.
 I think I prefer peeking into people’s homes more than their businesses (not sure what that says about me).

-Internet-wise, in planning my return to this space I’ve pored over some of my old favorite blogs (in this new version of life, I’ve asked myself “what do we even talk about anymore?” multiple times.
+Internet-wise, in planning my return to this space I’ve pored over some of my old favorite blogs (in this new version of life, I’ve asked myself “What do we even talk about anymore?” multiple times.
 I know I’m not alone in feeling socially-awkward).
 I’m sad to see error pages where bright pockets of knowledge once were.
 I also feel somewhat relieved to see that many have taken a hiatus like me – it makes me feel less alone.
 And I’m inspired to see that others have pushed forward, forging a new path in a world that looks so different.

-some favorite links:
+Some favorite links:

-It feels so good to laugh about all of the ways our bodies betray us.
+–It feels so good to laugh about all of the ways our bodies betray us.

-Yes, I think so.
+–Yes, I think so.

-One of each, please.
+–One of each, please.

-It’s German Week at Aldi (I can’t wait to try the Bienenstich)!
+–It’s German Week at Aldi (I can’t wait to try the Bienenstich)!

-More about France’s Savon de Marseille.
+–More about France’s Savon de Marseille.

-We’re taking a day trip to Greenville tomorrow for Indie Craft Parade.
+–We’re taking a day trip to Greenville tomorrow for Indie Craft Parade.
 Just look at this maker lineup!

 Charlotte

 Charlotte is a sprawling city, but with the exception of one venture across town, this week we stayed pretty close to home.
 Michael and I spent Saturday morning cleaning up the Rail Trail along with South End Social, followed by a hard-earned lunch at a favorite all-day cafe.
 We also stopped by our local zero-waste store to fill a large old pickle jar with body wash from Durham-based Fillaree (naturally it goes into an old Aesop bottle, because, pretty).
-I also wandered through one of our Goodwill boutique stores, because I find I prefer shopping at smaller stores these days.
-I used to get a thrill from digging through massive, warehouse-sized spaces, but my anxiety would be through the roof if I entered a space like Unclaimed Baggage in Alabama today.
+I

-With the weather turning cooler, Michael and I have been more inclined to find ways to be active outdoors.
-Last weekend we explored more of Reedy Creek Park, although admittedly we were looking for more than just exercise – we were on the hunt for paw paws.
-Our nation’s largest native fruit can be found near rivers and streams in this region as well as in Virginia, Pennsylvania, and Ohio – where there was a festival dedicated to the fruit last weekend.
 After striking out last fall, we were desperate to get our hands on some this year.
 And we did!
 After getting fooled by some lookalike trees, we finally found paw paw trees bearing fruit.
 We were careful to only take ripe fruit by shaking the tree and collecting the fallen ones, leaving behind any that were too firm and not ready.
 They don’t really ripen off the tree, and the reason you’ve never seen one in a grocery store is because they don’t transport well.
-There were several casualties during the drive home, the fruit’s bruised skin unable to contain the custardy flesh within for more than an hour.
-(And the drive was a bit longer than usual because we stopped for takeout from one of our favorite Mexican restaurants, and completely worth it).
-Even so, I processed about three cups of pulp – and now have to decide whether to make ice cream or jam from it.

-One of the first things we did after moving here was join the local Y – months before we braved the DMV to get our NC licenses.
-Once businesses started shutting down due to COVID, we canceled our membership.
+One of the first things we did after moving here was join the local YMCA – months before we braved the DMV to get our NC licenses.
+Once businesses started shutting down due to COVID-19, we canceled our membership.
 My last in-person group workout class was in March of 2020, that is, until this week when we attended an outdoor HIIT class at a new local gym.
 It totally kicked our butts, but we’ll be back for next week’s session.

 Home